 Having a dehydrator is great for saving foods when you're not wanting to can them.
 This is especially great for making dried fruits to use in things like oatmeal or baking.
 A dehydrator can also be used for drying herbs and plants.

-11. Crock Pot (if you want one separate from InstaPot)
+7. Crock Pot (if you want one separate from an InstaPot)

 If you don't have an InstaPot, and instead just want to own a crock pot that is totally fine.
 We actually have both right now.
 I haven't decided if we'll sell one or the other yet.
 They're both very useful items, and you may find you want both too.

 You don't need a super fancy professional/high-grade blender, but they're useful if you're blending something tough.
 We have a this Vitamix and also this Ninja.
 I use the Ninja for smoothies and the Vitamix for things like hummus, peanut butter or soups.

 Not overly important, but if you're trying to kick plastic (and we are) then it's a must.
 I have it listed here as a “must have” because we're ditching plastic as much as we can and that means also ditching plastic baggies.

 You can't beat a good knife!
 Make sure you're investing wisely in this because one investment can last a lifetime or be the difference in needing to buy another.
 I'm all about investing once for a good knife that will last.